mloreti/trippycalc/README.md

 Users will be able to:

-- [ ] Select their car, which will find their avg mpg
+- [ ] Use a slider to select their car's MPG
 - [ ] See a map of their trip
 - [ ] Change variables such as food stops and bathroom breaks
 - [ ] See a price estimate of the trip
 - [ ] Share their trip via email
+- [ ] Add pitstops to their route

 ### Wireframes